-TRIBE is an Australian influencer marketing platform that connects brands with creators and helps each other generate high-quality, branded content.
+TRIBE is an Australian influencer marketing platform that connects brands with creators and helps them generate high-quality branded content.

 It prides itself on making the whole process of generating content from users as easy as possible and has a database of various brands and creators.

 Some of its clients include Olay and Unilever.

 In terms of pricing, it offers four flexible plans.

 All of them provide you with the tool’s basic features, but the Enterprise plan offers an unlimited number of users and a white-label platform experience.